wix/stylable/README.md

 [![npm version](https://badge.fury.io/js/stylable.svg)](https://www.npmjs.com/package/stylable)
 [![Build Status](https://travis-ci.org/wix/stylable.svg?branch=master)](https://travis-ci.org/wix/stylable)

-**Stylable** enables you to build reusable, highly-performant components.
+**Stylable** enables you to write reusable, highly-performant components.
 Each component exposes a style API that maps its internal parts so you can reuse components across teams without sacrificing stylability.

 * Scopes styles to components so they don't "leak" and clash with other styles.
 * Enables custom pseudo-classes and pseudo-elements that abstract the internal structure of a component.
 These can then be styled externally.